 2018 Saskatoon Trouble Shooter Clinic

-This premier technician training event will be heading to Saskatoon, Saskatchewan this fall from October 29 through November 2, 2018.
+This premier technician training event was held in Saskatoon, Saskatchewan from October 29 through November 2, 2018.

 2017 Toronto Trouble Shooter Clinic

 There were three, different, 5-day schedules to choose from.